 Click here for our home page on food and wine tours in Spain, with a full list of holidays, excursions and experiences on offer.

-If you’re determined to head the land less travelled on your gourmet adventure then Portugal is an excellent bet.
-The unspoiled region of Alentejo in the south is a rural idyll of vineyards, cork forests, medieval hamlets and Moorish castles perfect for a wine tasting vacation, whilst the Douro valley is one of the oldest wine-producing regions in Europe and is famous of course for the country’s legendary drink: port wine – which you can taste in situ or back in the traditional restaurants of the romantic city of Porto.
+If you’re determined to head to the land less travelled on your gourmet adventure then Portugal is an excellent bet.
+The southernmost region of Algarve, with its 100+ beaches and beautiful blue waters (and yes, the odd golf course!), hardly needs an introduction, but then there’s also the unspoiled region of Alentejo just above it, a rural idyll of vineyards, cork forests, medieval hamlets and Moorish castles perfect for a wine tasting vacation.
+Meanwhile the Douro valley is one of the oldest wine-producing regions in Europe and is famous of course for the country’s legendary drink: port wine – which you can taste in situ or back in the traditional restaurants of the romantic city of Porto.
 But let’s not exclude the vast and vibrant dry wine culture that shows everything from fresh and vibrant white wines from Vinho Verde in the north to bold, yet balanced, red wines in the Bairrada.
 It’s a wine lovers dream, and one that very few people take the opportunity to discover.
 The country’s capital is the both modern and stunning city of Lisbon, where you can hear the soul-stirring refrains of Fado, perhaps after learning to cook traditional desserts like Barrigas de Freira or taking a day trip to the wineries of UNESCO-listed Evora.
 Portugal is a land filled with some of the kindest people we have come across, always welcome to open their doors to a stranger with a glass of traditional ginja, while serving its world famous Bacalhao, capable of being served 1,001 different ways.

 Click here for our home page on food and wine tours in Portugal, with a complete list of cultural and gourmet experiences, and guided trips on offer.